yeataro/AntilatencyCHOP/README.md

 ## Known issues
 - There are more than two operators at the same time will crash.
+(Even in different processes)
 - Some specific environment code will cause a crash (it is guessed that it can be decoded by bese64 but the content is incorrect).

 ## Disclaimer